amelieBNPP/OC-Lettings/README.md

 - `heroku apps:create oc-lettings-openclassrooms` create an empty heroku app
 - `heroku git:remote -a oc-lettings-openclassrooms` init git and set the heroku git remote to that repos
 - `heroku container:push web` now we want to build the image and push it to the container registery
-- `heroku container:release web` and create a new release of the app
+- `heroku container:release web -a oc-lettings-openclassrooms` and create a new release of the app
 - `heroku open`to launch the api

 The website is now available at the following adress : https://oc-lettings-openclassrooms.herokuapp.com/